LlamaWhisp3r3r/Paradboxes/README.md

 # Setup
 1. Install Python onto your computer, or Rasberry Pi, by going to [Python's Website](https://www.python.org/downloads/).

-2. Open the terminal you can check if python installed by typing
+2. To check if Python was install type this into your terminal:
 ~~~shell
 python --version
 ~~~